 LaTeX style files and Word templates are available on the USENIX templates page.

-Papers not meeting these requirements may be rejected without review.
+Papers not meeting these requirements may be rejected without a review.

-Related submissions of your own that are simultaneously under review or awaiting publication at other venues should be handled using the same approach.
+Related submissions of your own that are simultaneously under review or awaiting publication at other venues should use the same approach.

 Publication as a technical report or in an online repository does not constitute a violation of this policy because those works are not peer-reviewed.
 However, the title of the paper and the name of the system must not be identical in the submitted paper and the technical report.